 California Testing in 2015

 The assessments that comprise the 2015 CAASPP administration are a mix of online and paper-pencil assessments.
 The online component contains the Smarter Balanced English language arts/literacy (ELA) and mathematics tests.
-The paper-pencil component includes CST/CMA/CAPA science tests and the voluntary STS for RLA.
+The paper-pencil component includes CST/CMA/CAPA science tests and the optional STS for RLA.

 In California, all students in grades 3 through 8 and 11 will participate in the 2015 Smarter Balanced tests, which include both ELA and mathematics content areas.
 These tests are administered online.